elsayedzahran/HospitalManagementCrud/README.md

 - POST /add: Adds a new drug.
 - POST /delete/{id}: Deletes a drug with the specified ID.
 - POST /update/{id}: Updates a drug with the specified ID.
-- GET /search?name={name}: Searches for drugs by name.

 ## Dependencies